Release environments, queuing policies, and options

 Isn't environment more of a physical entity than a logical entity?

 Unfortunately, the term environment is often also used to represent the real set of resources that are being deployed to, and this does cause some confusion with our choice of the term.
 We are exploring ways of clarifying this, or other alternatives to the term "environment".

 I need to deploy two Azure resource groups in order to deploy my application.
 Is that one environment or two?

 An environment is a logical entity that represents an independent unit of deployment for your application, so you can deploy both the resource groups using a single environment.
 For more guidance on environments see the introductory section above.

 At the end of my pipeline, I update the binaries in an app store.
 I really do not have any environment in this case.
-How do I model this in a release definition?
+How do I model this in a release pipeline?

 An environment is a logical entity that can be used to perform any automation.
 It doesn't need to map to any physical resources.
 Therefore, you can add an environment to your release pipeline and add tasks to it to upload your binaries to the app store.